You can’t go wrong with a Po Boy sandwich when you visit NOLA. But where can you find the best Po Boy in New Orleans?

 This is the question that we asked locals as we wandered around the Big Easy from the French Quarter to the Bywater neighborhood to Magazine Street.
 We posed this question to servers, bartenders, hotel clerks, cemetery workers and even to eccentric artist Dr. Bob.
 Our motivation was to find out where the locals like to eat the iconic New Orleans sandwich that dates back to the early 20th century.

-Best Po-Boys in New Orleans
+Best Po Boy in New Orleans

 As for us, we had just missed an opportunity to do a grand experiment.
-Our trip started just days after the annual New Orleans Po-Boy Festival.
+Our trip started just days after the annual New Orleans Po Boy Festival.
 This type of festival is right up our alley, which is why we hightailed it to a hamburger festival that was conveniently happening in Toronto when we were in the Canadian city last summer.
-Perhaps it was for the best since missing this festival means that we missed an inevitable Po-Boy induced food coma.
+Perhaps it was for the best since missing this festival means that we missed an inevitable Po Boy induced food coma.

 Parkway Bar and Tavern

 Parkway Bar and Tavern is a couple miles away from the heart of the French Quarter.
-It’s just a Canal streetcar ride and short walk to the Mid-City eatery.
+It’s just a Canal streetcar ride and a short walk to the Mid-City eatery.